 AgFirst and the District Associations maintain adequate liquidity to satisfy the District's daily cash needs.
 Along with normal cash flows associated with lending operations, the District has two primary sources of liquidity: the capacity to issue Systemwide Debt Securities through the Federal Farm Credit Banks Funding Corporation; and cash and investments.
-The Bank also maintains several lines of credit with commercial banks, as well as securities repurchase agreement facilities.
+The Bank also maintains several securities repurchase agreement facilities.
+In addition, the System has established lines of credit in the event contingency funding is needed to meet obligations of System banks.
 Providing liquidity for the District's operations is primarily the responsibility of the Bank.

 The U.S. government does not guarantee, directly or indirectly, Systemwide Debt Securities.
 However, the Farm Credit System, as a GSE, has benefited from broad access to the domestic and global capital markets.
 This access has provided the System with a dependable source of competitively priced debt which is critical for supporting the System's mission of providing credit to agriculture and rural America.
-The implied link between the credit rating of the System and the U.S. government, given the System's status as a GSE and continued concerns regarding the government's borrowing limit and budget imbalances, could pose risk to the System in the future.
+There is an implied link between the credit rating of the U.S.

+government and the System given the System's status as a GSE.
+Any significant concerns regarding the U.S. government could pose a risk to the credit rating of the System.